-Sleep apnea occurs when, during sleep, there’s a blockage in or collapse of the airway that’s caused by muscles in the throat or jaw relaxing too much.
-A person with sleep apnea will experience repeated stoppages in breathing which can lead to a serious and even fatal health condition like heart disease.
-For this reason, it’s vital to address sleep apnea, and only a professional can do so.
+Sleep apnea occurs when, during sleep, there’s a blockage or a collapse of the airway that’s caused when the tongue and soft tissues at the back of the throat relax too much.
+A person with sleep apnea whose airway closes during sleep will experience repeated interruption in breathing which can lead to serious and even fatal health conditions like heart disease.
+For this reason, it’s vital to address sleep apnea with a professional who can properly manage your condition.

-It’s possible to treat sleep apnea, but this depends on a patient’s particular case and the cause of that case.
-Commonly, sleep apnea is treated with CPAP therapy with a CPAP machine.
-The machine works by delivering a steady stream of air into the patient’s airway which allows the patient to breathe better during sleep.
-This works for many patients, but not necessarily for all.
+You do not need to suffer from sleep deprivation caused by sleep apnea.
+It is possible to feel rested, energetic and healthy again.
+Commonly, sleep apnea is treated by using a CPAP machine.
+The machine works by delivering a strong, steady stream of air into the patient’s airway, forcing the tissues to stay open, which allows the patient to breathe better during sleep.
+This therapy works for many patients, but not necessarily for all.
 Also, some patients find it uncomfortable to wear the required mask or nose piece during sleep.
-For these patients and many others, a simple dental appliance may work better.
+Other patients feel claustrophobic when trying to use a CPAP.
+For these patients and many others, a simple dental appliance may be just what they need.

 Oral appliance therapy can easily be more cost effective than CPAP therapy.
 A CPAP machine costs an average of $850, and even though a dental appliance may cost a bit more, it doesn’t come with the additional costs that come with CPAP therapy, like replacement masks and filters, and oral appliance therapy is also covered by insurance, like Medicare or Medicaid.
 There’s a good chance your insurance will cover oral appliance therapy if you’ve already tried CPAP therapy, your insurance covered it, and it didn’t help you enough.